-- Welfare Cell deals with all welfare needs of the residents including vulnerable people and rest centres. - Information and support- deals with all corporate activities such as Comms, ICT, Legal, HR. - Environment- deals with operational requests such as equipment, Environmental Health etc.
+- Welfare Cell deals with all welfare needs of the residents including vulnerable people and rest centres. - Information and support Cell- deals with all corporate activities such as Comms, ICT, Legal, HR. - Environment Cell- deals with operational requests such as equipment, Environmental Health etc.

 Responsibilities Area of Response Activating and staffing the BECC as required in support of the management of the incident.
 IMT Lead the recovery effort providing support and aftercare to persons living within the borough until a state of normality or 'new' normality is returned.
-IMT Assist people in need Welfare Provide immediate shelter and welfare for survivors or evacuees not requiring medical support and their families and friends via Emergency Assistance Centres (assisted by SCC Social Care and Health partners) Welfare Provide medium to longer-term welfare of survivors, such as social services support and financial assistance which may be generated from appeal funds Welfare Provide help lines to act as a public information service for residents and staff in liaison with the lead emergency service.
-Information and Support (Communications) Release information that has been agreed by the Police to the media and give advice to the public.
-Information and Support (Communications) Maintain and restore Council services and facilities Information and Support (Business Continuity) Provide investigating and enforcement Officers under the provision of the Food and Environment Protection Act 1985 as requested by Defra Operational Facilitate the inspection of dangerous structures to ensure they are safe for emergency personnel to enter Operational Clean-up of pollution, facilitate the remediation and reoccupation of areas affected by an emergency Operational
+IMT Assist people in need.
+Welfare Provide immediate shelter and welfare for survivors or evacuees not requiring medical support and their families and friends via Emergency Assistance Centres (assisted by SCC Social Care and Health partners) Welfare Provide medium to longer-term welfare of survivors, such as social services support and financial assistance which may be generated from appeal funds Welfare Provide help lines to act as a public information service for residents and Information and staff in liaison with the lead emergency service.
+Support (Communications) Release information that has been agreed by the Police to the media and Information and give advice to the public.
+Support Maintain and restore Council services and facilities (Communications) Maintain and restore Council services and facilities Information and Support (Business Continuity) Provide investigating and enforcement Officers under the provision of the Food and Environment Protection Act 1985 as requested by Defra Operational Facilitate the inspection of dangerous structures to ensure they are safe for emergency personnel to enter Operational Clean-up of pollution, facilitate the remediation and reoccupation of areas affected by an emergency Operational